 KUER's Open Meeting Policy

 KUER holds open advisory meetings at the Eccles Broadcast Center - 101 S. Wasatch Drive, Salt Lake City, UT, 84112.
-All advisory board meetings will be held at 3:30 PM on these dates:
+All advisory board meetings will be held from on these dates 3:30 PM to 5:00 PM at the Eccles Broadcast Center unless otherwise stated:

 To view the KUER yearly financial report please click here: 2015 Year End Financial Report (PDF)